Appeal Court Reverses Conviction of Army General - THISDAYLIVE

 Displeased with the judgment, the army general by a notice of appeal, filed on March 3, 2018 challenged all the processes that led to his conviction, the conviction and the sentence handed him by the court martial.

-Delivering ruling in the appeal on April 18, 2018, the Court of Appeal however in a unanimous decision voided Sani’s conviction and sentence.
+Delivering ruling in the appeal on April 18, 2018, the Court of Appeal, in a unanimous decison voided Sani’s conviction and sentence.

-The three-man panel, led by Justice Abubakar Datti Yahaya, voided judgment of the court martial on the grounds that the proceedings leading to the conviction and sentence was faulty, adding that Maj.
-Gen Sani was denied fair hearing in the trial process.
+The three-man panel, led by Justice Abubakar Datti Yahaya, voided the judgment of the court martial on the grounds that the proceedings leading to the conviction and sentence was faulty, adding that Sani was denied fair hearing in the trial process.

 The appellate court said that there was merit in the appeal and consequently allowed it.